Dark Stars and Gravitational Waves: Topical Review: Dark sides of the Universe

-Gravity couples universally to stress tensors for all forms of matter, including dark matter.
-Therefore, besides the main goal of testing the strong gravity regime for Einstein's gravity by detecting the gravitational waves from distant sources, it also provides a viable venue to detect the sources void of electromagnetic signals, such as the dark stars.
+Gravity couples universally to stress tensors for all forms of matter, including DM.
+Therefore, besides the primary goal of testing the strong gravity regime for Einstein's gravity by detecting the GW from distant sources, it also provides a viable venue to detect the sources void of electromagnetic signals, such as the DS.

-Since LIGO's first detected binary black holes (BBH) event GW150914 \cite{150914} found on September 2015, LIGO and Virgo collaborations have finished the third operation run (O3).
+Since LIGO's first detected BBH event GW150914 \cite{LIGOScientific:2016aoc} found on September 2015, LIGO and Virgo collaborations have finished the third operation run (O3).
 They will launch their fourth operation run (O4) in the middle of 2023.
 Up to now, there are about a hundred observed gravitational events of compact binary coalescences (CBC), most of which are BBH events \cite{LIGOScientific:2018mvr, GWTC-2, LIGOScientific:2021djp}.
-Among them, some are deserved highlighted discussions.
+Among them, some are deservedly highlighted discussions.
 For example, the first discovery of binary neutron stars (BNS) event GW170817 \cite{TheLIGOScientific:2017qsa, Abbott:2018wiz}, which was also detected by the gamma-ray detector \cite{Goldstein:2017mmi} and can shed some light on the equation of state (EoS) of dense nuclear matter.
-Especially the data analysis of GW170817 shows evidence of a nonvanishing tidal Love number.
-Due to the large uncertainty of sky location at the current LIGO/Virgo sensitivity stage, detecting the companion electromagnetic signals of BNS or binary neutron star/black hole (NSBH) events is usually hard.
-For example, the other possible BNS event GW190425 \cite{Abbott:2020uma}, or NSBH events GW200105 and GW200115 \cite{LIGOScientific:2021qlt} do not have the detected electromagnetic follow-up.
-At least, among the observed gravitational wave events up to O3, GW170817 is the only one with detected multi-messenger signals.
-It is hoped that the later LIGO/Virgo/KAGRA (LVK) operation runs with enhanced sensitivity will improve the GW events' sky localization and help find the multi-messenger signals.
+Especially the data analysis of GW170817 shows evidence of a nonvanishing tidal Love number; see \cite{Kastaun:2019bxo} for the more subtle discussions.
+Due to the considerable uncertainty of sky location at the current LIGO/Virgo sensitivity stage, detecting the companion electromagnetic signals of BNS or binary neutron star/BH (NSBH) events is usually challenging.
+For example, the other possible BNS event GW190425 \cite{Abbott:2020uma}, or NSBH events GW200105 and GW200115 \cite{LIGOScientific:2021qlt} do not have the detected electromagnetic follow-up due to the high mass of GW190425 making prompt collapse likely, and the high mass ratios of the two NSBH events making tidal disruption of the NS unlikely.
+At least, among the observed GW events up to O3, GW170817 is the only one with detected multi-messenger signals.
+The later LIGO/Virgo/KAGRA (LVK) operation is hoped to run with enhanced sensitivity, improving the GW events' sky localization and helping find the multi-messenger signals.